 Tip: Once you obtain a policy, it is in your best interest to keep the same policy for six months.
 Switching before your six months is up, means you will have to start your six months over lengthening the time you pay the high-risk rate.
 It is possible you can use multiple declaration pages to prove six months of coverage, but the hassle usually isn't worth the savings.

 Tip: Not all insurance companies are the same.
 Some only count tickets received within the last 2 years.
-But, usually for multiple tickets the term is extended to 3 years.
+But for multiple tickets the term can be extended to 3 years.

 A major violation such as a DUI can affect your insurance rate up to 5 years for some insurance carriers.
 Lighter guidelines can be found with a few insurance carriers, but a preferred rate probably won't be available until 5 years have passed.

 A major violation usually comes with an extra requirement from the state.
 The state wants to be notified of your insurance coverage at all times.
 An SR 22 filing must be added onto your car insurance policy.
 The same is true if you were caught by police driving without car insurance.

 Tip: Start shopping around for an insurance carrier that does not surcharge for major violations after 3 years once your ticket is more than 3 years old.
 Start shopping again after 5 years to verify you are getting the cheapest car insurance possible.